06chaynes/tfc-toolset/README.md

 - Wrath.

 - `tfc-toolset`: The core library containing common functions for working with the Terraform cloud API.
-Each tool extends upon this library to accomplish it's specific purpose.
+Each tool extends upon this library to accomplish its specific purpose.

 - `which-workspace`: A search tool for finding workspaces that match specified parameters.
 Sometimes you just need to know which workspaces have a specific value for a specific variable right? ...
 Right?
 Happens all the time I'm sure.